jemo07/SDR-Attacks-on-Sensors/GPS_tutorial.md

 **GPS Simulator Attacks**[^1]

-* Generate fake *ephemeris* data which includes spoofing location.
+* Use *ephemeris* data (BRDC file) archive and spoofing location to generate GPS signal.
+The opensource software gps-sdr-sim is available for this use.[^5]

-* Transmit signal using SDR (Software Defined Radio) platforms.
+* Transmit the signal using SDR (Software Defined Radio) platforms.

   ​

 **C/A Code Spoofing Attack**[^2][^4]

-* Does not change the navigation message, but rather tampers with the *pseudorange* between the satellite and receiver.
+* Does not change the navigation message, but only tampers with the *pseudorange* between the satellite and receiver.
-* The spoofer estimates the position and velocity of the victim thru radar and transmits an artificial seamless signal that conveys spoofing C/A code.
+* The spoofer estimates the position and velocity of the victim and then transmits an artificial seamless signal that conveys spoofing C/A code.
-* Able to spoof Military GPS under certain restrictions.[^4]
+* Can be used for spoofing Military GPS under certain restrictions.[^4]